Search powers: When the police can search you, your home or your things

 - to search under a specific power granted by an Act.

 The police can’t ask for your permission to conduct a search unless it’s for one of those four purposes.
 Before they search, the police officer also has to tell you the reason for the search, and also that you can either give or refuse permission.
-If the police break any of those rules, the search is illegal: see in this chapter, “What you can do about an unreasonable or illegal search”.
+If the police break any of those rules, the search is illegal (see: “What can I do if the police conduct an illegal or unreasonable search?”).

 You can withdraw your consent at any time, and the police then have to stop the search straightaway, unless something has happened to give them a legal power to keep searching – for example, they’ve found illegal drugs.
-But in that case, there are also some things the police have to do before they can keep searching, including giving you some important information about your rights (see below, “Your rights if the police use a statutory search power”).
+But in that case, there are also some things the police have to do before they can keep searching, including giving you some important information about your rights (see: “Searching you personally”).

 If you’re under 14, you can’t legally consent to a police search, unless you’ve been found driving a vehicle and there’s no-one else in the car who’s 14 or older.